 Be strategic with your timing with divulging information pertaining to your salary.
-An offer from an employer can higher than your desired salary and within budget this can occur with a really good interview performance.
+An offer from an employer can be higher than your desired salary and within budget, this can occur with a really good interview performance.

 Use any leverage such as qualifications, tacit knowledge, or another job offer to your advantage.
-But also be prepared to walk away as if you negotiated you have to be mentally prepared to not always come to an agreement with an offer.
+Also be prepared to walk away as if you negotiated you have to be mentally prepared to not always come to an agreement with an offer.